 “They were really trying to establish what it meant to be elite, what it meant to be fancy, what it meant to be educated and refined.
 And so they were trying to establish an American set of manners,” she says.

-And individuals disagreed.
+And folks disagreed.

 “They didn’t always know what that meant, wondering if they should follow British etiquette or what the French do.
 And some people said, ‘To heck with Europe.
 We should just establish our own way of doing things culturally,’” Veit says.